-Introducing InRule® for Microsoft® Dynamics® 365
+1 Introducing InRule® for Microsoft Dynamics 365

-InRule provides the InRule for Microsoft Dynamics 365 Integration Framework to enable rule execution integration with Microsoft Dynamics 365.
+InRule provides the InRule for Microsoft Dynamics 365 Integration Framework to enable rule execution integration with Microsoft Dynamics 365, as well as the Microsoft Power Platform.
 This integration framework serves as a runtime companion to the irX for Microsoft Dynamics 365 Product.

 This guide focuses on the deployment of the Rule Execution Services for Dynamics and corresponding Dynamics Rule Services Solution to your environment.
 The InRule Dynamics Solution may be deployed directly from the Microsoft AppSource or from the Integration Framework zip file downloaded from the InRule Support Site.
-This guide details the primary deployment paths for cloud-based integration in Microsoft Azure® as well as on-premise Dynamics.
+This guide details the primary deployment paths for cloud-based integration in Microsoft Azure as well as on-premises Dynamics.

 Before beginning this guide, you may first want to familiarize yourself with the irX for Microsoft Dynamics 365 product by reading the irX for Microsoft Dynamics 365 Help Documentation.
 This irAuthor extension will allow you to author rules against Dynamics entities and become familiar with the types of rules-driven processes that can be implemented.
 After testing locally from your desktop using irVerify, the rules will be ready for execution from Dynamics.
-At this point, this guide will become highly relevant for deploying the InRule solution and services and establishing the selected integration patterns.
+At this point, this guide will become highly relevant for deploying the InRule solution and services in order to establish the selected integration patterns.

-There are a number of options available when it comes to choosing how to integrate InRule with Dynamics 365.
-This document also provides an addendum, Appendix E: Methods for Executing Rules from Dynamics 365 that discusses the different options available to you for running rules beyond what the primary deployment steps covers.
-It is a good next step to review for implementers who are looking for advanced options for running rules.
+There are a number of options available when it comes to choosing how to integrate InRule with Dynamics 365 or the Power Platform.
+Beyond Dynamics, virtually any PowerApp (Model-driven & Canvas) or Power Automate Flow that leverages the Common Data Service can benefit from event-driven or on-demand rule execution.
+With InRule and the Power Platform, business users have unprecedented flexibility to automate end-to-end business processes such as claims processing, product eligibility, CPQ pricing models and countless other scenarios.
+This document provides an addendum, Appendix E: Methods for Executing Rules from Dynamics 365 and the Power Platform that discusses the different options available for running rules beyond what the primary deployment steps covers.
+It is a good next step to review for implementers who are looking for advanced options to address their specific decision automation concerns.